deel-ai/deel_dataset_manager/README.md

 * The `deel.datasets.utils` package contains utility functions to load or **split** `numpy`, `pytorch` and `tensorflow` image dataset in a consistent way.

-* The `Dataset` class contains some utiity methods to generate the information dictionary from the return of these methods.
+* The `Dataset` class contains some utility methods to generate the information dictionary from the return of these methods.

 Here is a very simple example for loading a dataset: